-In the spirit of reviving this great collaboration, we invite you to join us on April 23rd at Watershed on Peachtree for a very special Dinner Bell experience.
-Quiet Hounds is honored to be joined by Atlanta, folk legends Indigo Girls.
-And if this musical collaboration doesn’t completely satiate your palette, acclaimed chef Zeb Stevenson will be preparing a unique, 5 course meal that will surely stun the senses.
+In the spirit of reviving this great collaboration, we invite you to join us on July 16th at the new Bacchanalia for a very special Dinner Bell experience.
+Acclaimed Chef Anne Quatrano will be preparing a unique, 5 course meal that will surely stun the senses.
 Quiet Hounds is also honored to be joined by Nashville songwriter, Becky Warren.

-Seating is limited. $100 Ticket includes live music, dinner and gratuity (alcohol not included).
+Seating is limited. $125 Ticket includes live music and dinner (alcohol not included).